GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The computer is not just an advanced calculator or camera or paintbrush; rather, it is a device that accelerates and extends our processes of thought.
+> ### The beginning of wisdom for a programmer is to recognize the difference between getting his program to work and getting it right.
 >
-> ~ *Danny Hillis*
+> ~ *Michael A. Jackson*

 ---
 ## 🏎 Quick Facts